iotalambda/TupleSplatter/README.md

 # TupleSplatter
-Splat tuples into method arguments
+Splat (or deconstruct or unpack) tuples into method arguments

 ``install-package TupleSplatter``